NativeScript/payments/packages/google-pay/README.md

 ### Important Note

-When moving to production and using a payment provider you will need a valid payment token.
-You can view the configuration for a number of [providers in the Google documentation.](https://developers.google.com/pay/api/android/guides/tutorial#tokenization)
+If you're using a payment service provider, you need a valid payment token for your app's production mode.
+You can view the configuration for a number of [providers in the Google documentation.](https://developers.google.com/pay/api/android/guides/tutorial#tokenization).

 During development you can use the example below for the gateway token configuration when creating a payment request.

 ```ts